By Michael Briggin

 Before you launch your next campaign, it’s important to understand key distinctions between traditional and digital marketing as both have clear differences:

-Digital marketing is far more online technology oriented and further embedded in how electronics are being produced these days, particularly with mobile and tablet devices being used at an increasing rate with centennials and millennials, the fastest growing age demographics in the consumer market.
+Digital marketing is increasingly popular as mobile and tablet devices are being used at an increasing rate with centennials and millennials, the fastest growing age demographics in the consumer market.

 Is one type of marketing better than the other?
 It all depends on the scope of what you want to do.
 However, there are key things to realize about deciding how much you want to do in traditional marketing vs. digital marketing: